baladithyab/ai-on-eks/blueprints/inference/nvidia-dynamo/01-core/model-management/README.md

 This directory contains example manifests for using the `DynamoModel` Custom Resource Definition (CRD) to manage models and LoRA adapters in NVIDIA Dynamo deployments.

+## Important: DynamoModel is a Reference CRD

+DynamoModel CRDs do NOT create deployments, pods, or HTTP endpoints.
+They are **reference objects** that track existing model endpoints created by DGDs.

+### Prerequisites
+1. Deploy a serving DGD with `modelRef` field configured
+2. The DGD creates pods with model hash labels
+3. Apply DynamoModel CR - controller discovers endpoints via hash matching
+4. DynamoModel status shows totalEndpoints > 0

+### Testing base-model and lora-adapter
+These examples expect 0 endpoints unless a serving DGD exists.
+Status `NoServicesFound` is correct behavior.

+For full integration testing, see: `_internal/test-dgd-with-modelref.yaml`

 ## Overview

 `DynamoModel` provides declarative model lifecycle management for Dynamo deployments.
 It enables: